BojkoJ/BojkoJ/README.md

 - My name is Jan Bojko
-- I'm learning Fron-End developer and learning UI/UX designer
+- I'm learning full-stack development and UI/UX design
 - My code is mostly written in: Javascript, React, Tailwind, Css, Html or C#
 - Student of IT on VSB Technical university of Ostrava
 - Inbox: honzabojko@seznam.cz